ctg123/ctg-site/content/project/optimizing-a-flask-api-microservice-with-kubernetes/index.md

 - - -

 * [kOps](https://kops.sigs.k8s.io/) - kOps is an official Kubernetes project for managing production-grade Kubernetes clusters to Amazon Web Services.
-* [kubectl](https://kubernetes.io/docs/reference/kubectl/kubectl/) - kubectl is a command line tool for controlling Kubernetes clusters.
+* [kubectl](https://kubernetes.io/docs/reference/kubectl/kubectl/) - kubectl is a command-line tool for controlling Kubernetes clusters.
 * [Ansible](https://docs.ansible.com/ansible/latest/index.html) - Ansible is a radically simple IT automation platform that makes your applications and systems easier to deploy.
 * [Docker](https://docs.docker.com/) - Docker is a set of platform as a service (PaaS) products that use OS-level virtualization to deliver software in packages called containers.
 * [Helm](https://helm.sh/) - Helm is a tool for managing Charts.
 Charts are packages of pre-configured Kubernetes resources.